 If you’re not hip to Sanderson’s newest world, now is the time to tune in.
 This is the first of a planned 10-book series (three have been published) centering around a newly-created world of Sanderson’s “hard magic” and medieval-type setting.
 It’s a fascinating, complex world well worth getting sucked into.
 And better still, Sanderson is so good at finishing books that he finishes other people’s series, so there’s no need to fear a Kingkiller Chronicle/Game of Thrones situation here.

 If you prefer your summer reading with a bit of philosophical weight, consider these heavier volumes.

 Recently translated from Chinese, this sci-fi treat was praised by critics as varied as President Obama and George R. R. Martin.
-The book was vote Best Story at the 2015 Hugo Awards and nominated for a Nebula the same year.
+The book was voted Best Story at the 2015 Hugo Awards and nominated for a Nebula the same year.

-A deep, complex and sometimes-bewildering space operate that explores the protagonist’s journey to fix an unjust universe built upon artificial intelligence.
+A deep, complex, and sometimes-bewildering space operate that explores the protagonist’s journey to fix an unjust universe built upon artificial intelligence.
 Thrilling, moving, and mind-blowing, especially for a debut novel.